-- (a) Base Offense Level: 8 - (b) Specific Offense Characteristics

-- (1) If the infringement amount (A) exceeded \$2,000 but did not exceed \$5,000, increase by 1 level; or (B) exceeded \$5,000, increase by the number of levels from the table in \$2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount. - (2) If the offense involved the manufacture, importation, or uploading of infringing items, increase by 2 levels.
-If the resulting offense level is less than level 12, increase to level 12. - (3) If the offense was not committed for commercial advantage or private financial gain, decrease by 2 levels, but the resulting offense level shall be not less than level 8. - (4) If the offense involved (A) the conscious or reckless risk of serious bodily injury; or (B) possession of a dangerous weapon (including a firearm) in connection with the offense, increase by 2 levels.
+- (a) Base Offense Level: 8 - (b) Specific Offense Characteristics - If the infringement amount (A) exceeded \$2,000 but did not exceed \$5,000, increase by 1 level; or (B) exceeded \$5,000, increase by the number of levels from the table in \$2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount. - (2) If the offense involved the display, performance, publication, reproduction, or distribution of a work being prepared for commercial distribution, increase by 2 levels. - (3) If the offense involved the manufacture, importation, or uploading of infringing items, increase by 2 levels.
+If the resulting offense level is less than level 12, increase to level 12. - (4) If the offense was not committed for commercial advantage or private financial gain, decrease by 2 levels, but the resulting offense level shall be not less than level 8. - (5) If the offense involved (A) the conscious or reckless risk of serious bodily injury; or (B) possession of a dangerous weapon (including a firearm) in connection with the offense, increase by 2 levels.
 If the resulting offense level is less than level 13, increase to level 13.

 Statutory Provisions: 17 U.S.C. § 506(a); 18 U.S.C. §§ 2318-2320, 2511.
 For additional statutory provision(s), see Appendix A (Statutory Index).
+Application Notes: